open-cider/opencider-weekend-challenge-1/README.md

 ## Rewards

+- Winner: $80 Amazon gift card and 5,000 build credits.
-The winner will receive a $50 Amazon gift card and 5,000 build credits.
-The first 50 submissions will receive our limited first-edition NFTs.
+- Runner-up: $40 Amazon gift card and 2,500 build credits.
+- First 50 submissions will receive our limited first-edition NFTs.

 Feel free to submit your solutions as long as they meet the criteria.
 Whether they are Single-Page Applications or Work-In-Progress apps or games.
 All are welcome - and may the odds be ever in your favour!
 <br>